Using Aerodactyl as a Competitive Pokémon in "Pokémon X and Y"

 EVs: 212 HP/44 ATK/252 Speed

-There aren't many other Pokemon besides opposing Aerodactyls or Magic Bounce users that you have to worry about stopping you.
-Aerodactyl can outspeed any support Pokemon with ease and land a Taunt without worry of being KO'ed itself.
+There aren't many other Pokémon besides opposing Aerodactyls or Magic Bounce users that you have to worry about stopping you.
+Aerodactyl can outspeed any support Pokémon with ease and land a Taunt without the worry of being KO'ed itself.
 You should watch out for any of the things mentioned above, and Ferrothorn's Gyro Ball.
-Prankster Pokemon such as Sableye or Thundurus can ruin your day with status so its best to avoid them completely as you have very little to combat them with.
+Prankster Pokémon such as Sableye or Thundurus can ruin your day with status so its best to avoid them completely as you have very little to combat them with.

-Magnezone not only covers Aerodactyl's Rock and Electric type weaknesses, but it an counter any Steel type that Aerodactyl can't handle.
+- Magnezone: Magnezone not only covers Aerodactyl's Rock and Electric-type weaknesses, but it can counter any Steel-type that Aerodactyl can't handle.
 Scizor and Ferrothorn can be troublesome for Aerodactyl, and Magnezone can make short work of them both.
 Not to mention that it can be an excellent partner to utilize a Volt Switch/U-Turn combination with.
 Magnezone's great bulk is also a good compliment to an all out attacking Aerodactyl, but it also appreciates having Stealth Rocks set up.
 Magnezone is one of, if not the best partner for Aerodactyl.

-Latios is similar to Magnezone in execution.
-Latios is there to counter Water type Pokemon that can stop Aerodactyl in its tracks.
-Latios is a good offensive partner that can eliminate Water types so you can more easily pick off weakened Pokemon in the later parts of the game.
+- Latios: Latios is similar to Magnezone in execution.
+Latios is there to counter Water-type Pokémon that can stop Aerodactyl in its tracks.
+Latios is a good offensive partner that can eliminate Water-types so you can more easily pick off weakened Pokémon in the later parts of the game.
 It can also use Defog to get rid of Stealth Rock which Aerodactyl does have trouble with.
 However, since it doe get rid of your own entry hazards it might be wise to have Latios out in the early game and pave the way for Aerodactyl to set up Rocks or sweep more comfortable without the fear of entry hazards.

-Terrakion appreciates Aerodactyls support with dealing with opposing Flying and Fighting types as much as Aerodcatyl benefits from Terrakion getting rid of Rock and Steel type Pokemon.
+- Terrakion: Terrakion appreciates Aerodactyls support with dealing with opposing Flying and Fighting types as much as Aerodcatyl benefits from Terrakion getting rid of Rock and Steel-type Pokémon.
 Terrakion and Aerodactyl are a good offense based pair, so they fit well together on an offense or even hyper offense style team.
 While the two perform well together when it comes to poking holes in the enemy team, they both suffer from the same Water weakness, so keep that in mind if you choose Terrakion as a teammate.